sidhantmathur/sidhantmathurtest/_posts/2018-03-21-typography.md

 ## Conclusion

 Design is a lot harder than it looks; don't brush it aside with a couple rules you heard once.
 Great, functional design will keep people engaged, and that is the entire point of blogging or writing.
 Content is important, but what the content looks like is equally important.
-Not many people will read a 12pt Times New Roman article, no matter how amazing the information inside is.
+Not many people will read a 10pt Times New Roman wall of text, no matter how amazing the information inside is.
+The internet is a battleground for attention, and if your content doesn't have the best armor, it's getting killed.